garynth41/-Java-Programming-and-Software-Engineering-Fundamentals-Specialization/Java Programming: Solving Problems with Software/README.md

 ## Java Programming Solving Problems with Software
-This course is offered by Duke University, via <a href="https://www.coursera.org">Coursera</a> and is part of the <a href="https://www.coursera.org/specializations/java-programming">Java Programming and Software Engineering Fundamentals</a>.
+This course is offered by Duke University, via <a href="https://www.coursera.org">Coursera</a> and is part of the <a href="https://www.coursera.org/specializations/java-programming">Java Programming and Software Engineering Fundamentals Specialization </a>.

-This is the second course in the Specialization, Java Programming and Software Engineering Fundamentals Specialization: <a href="https://www.coursera.org/learn/java-programming">Link to the course</a>.
+This is the second course in the Specialization: <a href="https://www.coursera.org/learn/java-programming"> Please see link to the course for more information</a>.

 ### IMPORTANT NOTE: